top of page

 Species Overview

-Veiled Chameleons are one of the most commonly kept pet chameleons, known for their dramatic casque (helmet-like crest) and striking coloration.
-Native to Yemen and Saudi Arabia, these hardy reptiles adapt well to captivity when provided with proper care.
-They are relatively tolerant of being handled, but can hiss and occasionally bite if not
+Veiled Chameleons are one of the most commonly kept pet chameleons.
+Known for their dramatic casque (helmet-like crest) and striking coloration, they are what most kids think of when they hear 'chameleon'.
+Veiled chameleons are native to Yemen and Saudi Arabia, and these hardy reptiles adapt well to captivity when provided with proper care.
+They are relatively tolerant of being handled, but can hiss and occasionally bite if not acclimated to being held.
+They are hardy and do not seem to stress as easily as other species.
+They are the best chameleon for beginners.

 They change color for communication, mood, and temperature regulation, displaying shades of green, yellow, turquoise, and sometimes even orange or brown.
-Males tend to be larger and more vividly colored than females.
+Males are larger and generally more vividly colored than females.

 Natural Habitat